 Briefly explain the SDP and enforcement process.
 Exhibit 1 of this Attachment provides standard opening remarks.

 The region or responsible office shall briefly discuss the finding being considered and explain the basis of the agency’s preliminary determination (i.e., safety or security significance and AV(s)).
-The level of detail to be discussed should be commensurate with the complexity and significance of the finding.
+The level of detail to be discussed should be commensurate with the complexity and preliminary significance of the finding.
 Most of the detailed information should be included in the inspection report.
 The discussion should include the assumptions and methods used by the NRC to arrive at the preliminary determination of safety or security significance.

 The licensee should discuss its understanding of the facts and circumstances surrounding the significance of the finding and where it agrees and disagrees with the NRC's assumptions and analysis.
 Any disagreements should be discussed in enough detail for the NRC to fully understand the licensee’s basis and any new information introduced.
 The licensee will notify the region or the responsible NRC office of any additional information under development that was not presented at the conference and the date the information will be received.
 Any additional information provided by the licensee will be reviewed in a timely manner consistent with the SDP timeliness goal.
 Once the pertinent facts have been established and understood by all parties, the presiding official must recognize and briefly summarize differences of opinion.